KaiosGit/Achaea/README.md

 To-do List
 ----------
 - (PARTIALLY RESOLVED) Complete blocked by wall trigger.
 (Need method to discern the user's capabilities, eg. can they leap? are they mounted?)
+- If user is mounted, need implementation that deals with re-mounting during prospecting if/when knocked off mount.
 - (PARTIALLY RESOLVED) Complete allowance for Wings Mode; Ensure there are no issues with movement and destination tracking, set room orders specific for Wings Mode.
 - Different types of wings to account for?
 - Devise method to handle room order customization (beyond manual user modification).
-- Account for wendigos in Tundra.
+- (PARTIALLY RESOLVED) Account for wendigos in Tundra.
 At present, their knock-down occasionally interferes with prospecting which must then be re-initialized using MAPR.<br/>
 ✓  (RESOLVED): Vision loss (such as caused by blizzards) interferes with proper GMCP identification of items (eg. reading signs, identify walls).<br/>
 - Travel method from main land to Tundra?
 Fissure of Echoes?
 - Option to send Mine/Lode collection to a text file.
 Save to the same file each time?
 Create multiple files?
 If pushing to same, also need date/time (in-game and real) to separate.
 If pushing to multiple, need date/time as file name.
 - Automate lode reporting.
 - Alter search alias to not return partial matches.
 - Need method to avoid pushing duplicate strings to mine collection and lode collection arrays.
+- Issue with the Mine Collection caused by high latency, in which movement will occur before the sign gets read, and due to how the trigger works this also leads to the mine not getting pushed to the mine collection array.

 Credits